collabscore/dataset/README.md

 naming.
 Note that is not necessary for the scores to be in MEI format.

 ### Single score comparison

 ### Mass comparison

 Evaluating a set of predicted scores  consists essentially in running the mass comparison measurements already implemented in MusicDiff.

 ## Documentation

-For details, please refere to the [https://collabscore.github.io/dataset](documentation).
+For details, please refere to the [documentation](https://collabscore.github.io/dataset).

 ## Licence

-The dataset is made available under a [https://creativecommons.org/licenses/by-nc-sa/4.0](Creative Commons Attribution Non-Commercial Share-Alike 4.0 (CC BY-NC-SA 4.0)) license.
+The dataset is made available under a [Creative Commons Attribution Non-Commercial Share-Alike 4.0 (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0) license.

 ## Citing